Zquinlan/conCISE/README.md

 - [Mac](https://github.com/Zquinlan/conCISE/releases/download/v1.02/conCISEGui)

 ### Command line interface
-To use the CLI you will need to download download the repository.
+To use the CLI you will need to [download](https://github.com/zquinlan/concise/releases) the source code.
 The CLI code will run the workflow runner in the main workflow python file.

 #### Arguments:
 - GNPS task ID